-That’s quite an accomplishment.
+Ms. Sommer, it’s quite an accomplishment to follow in the footsteps of these renowned actresses.
 How did you manage to do that?

 You know, I’m a very down to earth country person.
 I think the fact that so few people made it here in America since those big stars, is because they maybe were trying too hard.
 I remember talking to Senta Berger, she was very eager to make it here.
 She wanted to get an agent, a manager,… and I said, ‘Senta, if it is supposed to come, it will come.’
 I guess the total honesty, perhaps naivité, in whatever I was doing, in whatever movie I did, helped me a lot.
 Not once in my whole life have I been bothered by a director, a producer or an executive of a studio in any way or form.
 I never was a victim of the ‘casting couch’, I never had to turn anybody down, slap anybody’s hands or walk out on anyone.
 Maybe I still have that kind of naivité, I don’t know.
 But I do know I still have that enjoyment of work, of life.
 And I think the Americans like less complicated things: they like honesty, they are open about things, I guess that is why they accepted me.